Why does Dorothy House involve volunteers?

 Can I volunteer even though I have a criminal record?

 Having a criminal record will not necessarily exclude you from volunteering with us.
 It depends on the role that you are applying for and the nature of your offence.
-Hospice and Outreach volunteer roles are excluded from the Rehabilitation of Offenders Act 1974 meaning that applicants and their referees are not entitled to withhold information about convictions.
+Hospice volunteer roles are excluded from the Rehabilitation of Offenders Act 1974 meaning that applicants and their referees are not entitled to withhold information about convictions.
 We will therefore ask applicants to disclose spent or unspent convictions.
 These details will be treated in confidence.

 Do you take Duke of Edinburgh Award Scheme students?